TOSHC COMPETITION RULES

 PETITIONS – To request to compete in a different division that your WSDC level allows, please fill out the Petition Form and submit it to Registration or email@example.com 24 hours before your competition.
 Please provide a telephone number where you can be contacted in order for us to let you know the committee’s decision after your petition is reviewed.

-AGE RESTRICTIONS – TOSHC is following the WSDC recommendation that persons under the age of 18 by the close of the event may enter only Junior competitions.
-Persons under 18 are welcome to social dance, perform, and attend workshops and must be under the supervision of an adult at all times.
+AGE RESTRICTIONS – TOSHC is following the WSDC recommendation that persons under the age of 18 by the close of the event may enter only Jack and Jill Junior competitions.
+Persons under 18 may enter competitions where partners have previously agreed to dance together, such as Strictly competitions, Pro-Am Strictlies, or Pro-Am Routines, but not for example Swing 16.
+They may also social dance, perform, and attend workshops and must be under the supervision of an adult at all times.

 Masters Competitions may only be entered by persons that are 50 years of age by the close of the event.